Devil (Chiodos album)

-Devil is the fourth and final studio album by Michigan post-hardcore band Chiodos, released on April 1, 2014.
+Devil is the fourth studio album by Michigan post-hardcore band Chiodos, released on April 1, 2014.
 The album takes its name from the band's definition of the word "Devil."
 Returning vocalist Craig Owens explains:

 The band has also cited American writer Mitch Albom as a source of inspiration for the album.

 This was the first album the band recorded after reuniting with original vocalist Craig Owens and original drummer Derrick Frost, and the first and only album to feature Thomas Erak of The Fall of Troy as lead guitarist after the departure of original lead guitarist Jason Hale.
 The album was released on April 1, 2014, by Razor & Tie.
-Several songs and videos are slated to be released leading up to the album's official debut.
+Several songs and videos were slated to be released leading up to the album's official debut.

 The band headlined the Devil's Dance Tour 2014 early in the year in support of the album.

 Sales

 The album debuted at No. 12 on the Billboard 200, with more than 18,000 copies sold during the first week.
 As of June 2015, the album has sold more than 100,000 copies worldwide.